zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 `InstallerListener.php`, `RouteFinder.php` and `RouteLoader.php`.

 1. `InstallerListener.php`:
-The installer listener listens to `CoreEvents::MODULE_INSTALL`, `CoreEvents::MODULE_UPGRADE` and `CoreEvents::MODULE_REMOVE`.
-On installation, it searches for any routes in the newly installed module using the `RouteFinder`.
+The installer listener listens to `CoreEvents::MODULE_POSTINSTALL`, `CoreEvents::MODULE_UPGRADE` and `CoreEvents::MODULE_REMOVE`.
+Following installation, it searches for any routes in the newly installed module using the `RouteFinder`.
 On upgrade, it first deletes all routes of the upgraded module and then re-reads the routes.
 That way updated routes are properly added to the database.
 On uninstall, all routes of the uninstalled module are removed from database. **Note:** Routes added using the webinterface aren't touched.